Common Questions about Academic Advising

 How can my advisor help me if I’m struggling with my classes?

 Your advisor can connect you with academic support resources like tutoring, academic coaching, campus life, or counseling services.
-They’re also able to work through the options of how your academic plan is impacted and your graduation date might be extended or adjusted.
+They’re also able to work through the options of how your academic plan is impacted, and your graduation date might be extended or adjusted.

-What does it mean to be an Exploratory Studies major?
+What does it mean to be an exploratory studies major?

-Being “Exploratory Studies” means you’re still deciding on a major.
+Being an exploratory studies major means you’re still deciding on a major.
 Take this time to explore different subjects, talk to faculty, consult career services, and meet with advisors to learn about various majors.
-Once you decide, complete a “Declaration of Major” form at the Crouse Center to formalize your choice.
+Once you decide, you will need to complete a Declaration of Major form at the Crouse Center to formalize your choice.
+You cannot graduate with the exploratory studies major declared.

 Do I need a minor, and how do I declare one?